splewis/get5/documentation/docs/commands.md

 !!! warning "SteamWorks required"

     Loading remote matches requires the [SteamWorks](../installation#steamworks) extension.

+!!! danger "File URL is public!"

+    As the [`get_status`](#get5_status) command is available to all clients, be aware that everyone can see the URL of the loaded match configuration when loading from a remote.
+Make sure that your match configuration file does not contain any sensitive information *or* that it is protected by authorization or is inaccessible to clients.

 ####`get5_endmatch [team1|team2]` {: #get5_endmatch }
 :   Force-ends the current match.
 The team argument will force the winner of the series and the current map to be set